221205-test-engineering/SunnyVale-Build-A-Site/build-a-site-prompts.md

 # Instructions
+- To start, create a repo in our GitHub org for your team.
+Name it the name of the prompt (e.g. Sunny Vale Daycare Center).

 1. Take the prompt your team is assigned and turn it into user stories.
     - I suggest using Google Doc to make sharing these easier
 2. Create gherkin scenarios to fulfill those user stories.